45 Essential Things to Do in London (London Bucket List)

 As for me, when I lived in London I had a local near my school building: The Clerk & Well in the Clerkenwell neighborhood.
 They’ve gotten a lot posher since I graduated business school in 2013, but I still like to stop in sometimes for a pint when I can.

 As I mentioned before, British food is on the rise – thank goodness!
 I love dishes like bangers and mash, Scotch eggs, and fish and chips… but I also love to be snooty about what I eat and want it to be delicious.
 London in the 2020s offers both.

 Fish and chips is probably the most quintessentially British dish and you can find amazing options at restaurants and pubs across the city.
 The photos above are from The Lady Ottoline, another pub near where I went to school in London.

 Pro-tip: My favorite market is the foodie’s market; Borough Market near London Bridge station.
-It gets slammed at lunchtimes but is perfect for a mid-afternoon snack.
+It gets slammed at lunchtime but is perfect for a mid-afternoon snack.

 While we Americans certainly have some amazing breakfast and brunch dishes, we don’t have anything as ubiquitous as the Full English Breakfast.
 This dish includes eggs, tomato, sausage, bacon, potatoes, mushrooms, beans, and toast – basically everything you need to fuel up for a day of adventure!

 If your trip to London includes a Sunday, this London bucket list item is for you!
 Sunday Roast is a tradition that dates back centuries; today it’s a great time to gather with friends or locals for a hearty meal and subsequent food coma… I mean ‘day of rest.’

 My favorite area in London for Sunday Roast is Richmond in the far west.
 This community is part of London (like Greenwich) but has its own village vibe – and it’s right along the Thames where you can stroll to burn off some of those Yorkshire pudding calories.